 Under the SIP Retirement Arrangements, the Parent Company will pay the eligible participants a fixed amount in cash ("Settlement Amount") according to the original vesting schedules of the outstanding share options and restricted shares, subject to other terms and conditions.
-The Settlement Amount of the outstanding restricted shares is \$\mathbb{P}7.25\$ per share, based on the offer price of the voluntary tender offer conducted by MCO Investments in 2018 and the Settlement Amount of the outstanding share options which was determined using the Black-Scholes valuation model at the modification date, with highly subjective assumptions, changes in which could materially affect the estimated fair value.
-Dividend yield is based on the estimate of annual dividends expected to be paid.
-Expected volatility is based on the historical volatility of the Parent Company's common shares trading on the PSE and the historical volatility of a peer group of publicly traded companies.
-Expected terms are based upon the expected exercise behavior of the outstanding options.
-The risk-free interest rate is based on the Philippine government bond yield for the period equal to the expected term.
+The Settlement Amount of the outstanding restricted shares is P7.25 per share, based on the offer price of a voluntary tender offer in 2018 and the Settlement Amount of the outstanding share options was determined using the Black-Scholes valuation model.
+The weighted average fair value of the outstanding share options at the modification date was P4.23 per option.